Internet-Draft Composite ML-KEM December 2024

 7.2.
 Domain Separators

-The KEM combiner defined in section Section 3.3 requires a domain separator Domain input.
+The KEM combiner used in this document requires a domain separator Domain input.
 The following table shows the HEX-encoded domain separator for each Composite ML-KEM AlgorithmID; to use it, the value should be HEX-decoded and used in binary form.
 The domain separator is simply the DER encoding of the composite algorithm OID.

 Table 3: Composite ML-KEM fixedInfo Domain Separators